WildernessLabs/Documentation/docs/DevCamp2020/index.md

 # Friday, May 22nd 2020

 Join us for a day of live stream fun, hacking and building IoT with Meadow, using full .NET!
 Tickets are free, but you must register to attend.

 ## [Get your free tickets here!]()

-[live stream, zoom + slack]
+We'll be live streaming the sessions via Zoom, and we'll be online in the Wilderness Labs public Slack.
+If you haven't joined the Slack org yet, you can do so [here](http://slackinvite.wildernesslabs.co/).

 ## Schedule